Babylon 5 Collectible Card Game: Signed/Embossed Cards

 In most cases these boosters were also "God packs" i.e. where every card in the booster was of rare rarity replacing the normal distribution of common and uncommon cards.

-Promo Cards
+Promo cards

 Precedence also produced promotional cards for each of the sets/expansions.
 The cards were distributed as tournament prizes, box toppers, with hobby magazines such as Scrye and also by mail-in offers.

-"Surprise"

-The card "Surprise" was produced and printed as a test of the print process and of the card design and layout e.g. the placement of "marks".[8]
-It is the only card that was declared illegal to play in a tournament environment due, in the most part, to the illegal placement of the Shadow Mark on the card.
-In the history of the game, only one player outside the Precedence development team was ever authorized to be able to legally play Surprise.
-That player is Hayden Gittens who won that privilege when he was the victor in a "beat the designers" game held at the 1st World Championships.